 AUTHENTIC FOOD QUEST TIP: The Porto Card, an official city pass offers benefits and discount for over 170 attractions and cultural sites.
 From special pricing within Porto city and in the region, you save at wineries, gourmet stores and restaurants and more.
 We used it while in Porto and enjoyed the savings and discounts.
 We recommend getting the Porto Card on your visit.

 While Porto has become a popular destination for European tourists, it remains a safe city.

 We never felt unsafe in the city even at late hours or when visiting neighborhoods outside of the city center.

-Even when we took buses late at night when the metro was closed, we never felt uncomfortable.
+We took the buses late at night when the metro was closed and never felt uncomfortable.

 Nonetheless, it advised to use typical caution at night particularly when alone.
 Watch your belongings in non lit or less trafficked areas.

 AUTHENTIC FOOD QUEST TIP: Make your culinary travels worry-free!
 With the right travel insurance, you’ll enjoy a delicious experience.
 From medical emergencies, flight cancelations, car rental protection, or tour cancelations, a good travel insurance has got you covered.
 Check out our travel insurance review for food lovers to get started.

 Love Things To Do In Porto?
 Pin It!

 Claire is co-founder of Authentic Food Quest and a lover of simple and exquisite cuisine.
 Since 2015, with her partner, Rosemary, she has been traveling the world as a digital nomad, creating content about local food experiences.